-The new European Radio Equipment Directive (RED) 2014/53/EU supersedes the Radio and Telecommunications Terminal Equipment (R&TTE) Directive and is effective in every EU/EEA from the 13th June 2016.
-Manufacturers with the products that are compliant to the R&TTE Directive have a further year to comply with the RED, that is, until the 13th June 2017.
-The Directive mainly provides the conditions for placing the radio equipment on the Union market.
+The European Radio Equipment Directive (RED) 2014/53/EU has superseded the Radio and Telecommunications Terminal Equipment (R&TTE) Directive 1999/5/EC and is in force since 13th June 2016.
+The Directive mainly provides the conditions for placing radio equipment on the Union market.

 The RED has been implemented in Sweden by the following national regulations (only available in Swedish):

 - Radioutrustningslag (SFS 2016:392), in force from the 13th June 2016

 - Radioutrustningsförordning (SFS 2016:394), in force from the 13th June 2016

 - PTS föreskrifter (PTSFS 2016:5) om krav m.m. på radioutrustning, in force from the 1th July 2016

 Some of the key changes are described as follows:

 - Broadcast radio and TV receivers are within the scope of the RED

 - The radio frequency spectrum covered by the RED now has no lower limit (it was previously covering the range from 9 kHz up to 3000 GHz)

 - It has been made clear that products that transmit and receive radio waves for the purpose of radio determination are within the scope of the RED